 Breast cancer is the most common malignancy in women.
 After the treatment procedures and during the follow-up, most patients complain of chronic pain in the surgical site, the upper limb, and the hemithorax on the affected side.
-Despite additional investigations to rule metastasis, no clear cause is often identified for this pain.
-Studies demonstrate that regardless of the type of surgery (breastconserving surgery or mastectomy), more than half of the patients suffer from chronic pain.^{2, 3}

-Among the diverse biological effects of vitamin D that are currently receiving more attention, there are multiple studies about the role of vitamin D deficiency in the persistence of pain.4 occurrence and However, due to the many underlying causes affecting chronic pain, the results reported in previous studies are not uniform, and only 25% have reported a significant correlation.5 susceptible C-reactive protein (Hs-CRP) is a more sensitive type of CRP (C-Reactive Protein) test that detects minimal changes within the normal range of the standard CRP testing, demonstrating the presence of lowgrade systemic inflammation.6 Due to the critical role of inflammation in occurrence and spread of malignant tumors, this marker has also been proposed and investigated in studies as a tool to estimate the risk of occurrence or spread of cancer.^{7, 8} Additionally, it has been suggested as a marker for various complications in breast cancer patients (including skin reactions radiotherapy, related to cardiac complications, and depression), as well as syndromes.8-10 pain postoperative notable importance of demonstrating this association is linking pain to inflammatory processes and highlighting the role of antiinflammatory medications in prevention and treatment.11 Cohort studies of patients with post-surgical neuropathic pain have demonstrated a direct relationship between this complication and the hs-CRP levels.
-12 The objective was to evaluate pain intensity after breast cancer treatment and its relationship with the serum vitamin D and Hs CRP levels in patients presenting to the oncology clinic.
+Despite additional investigations to rule out metastasis, no clear cause is often identified for this pain.1 Studies demonstrate that regardless of the type of surgery (breast-conserving surgery (BCS) or mastectomy), more than half of the patients suffer from chronic pain.^{2, 3} susceptible C-reactive protein (hs-CRP) is a more sensitive type of CRP (C-Reactive Protein) test that detects minimal changes within the normal range of the standard CRP testing, demonstrating the presence of low-grade systemic inflammation.6 Due to the critical role of inflammation in the occurrence and spread of malignant tumors, this marker has also been proposed and investigated in studies as a tool to estimate the risk of occurrence or spread of cancer.^{7, 8} Additionally, it has been suggested as a marker for various complications in breast cancer patients (including skin reactions related to radiotherapy, cardiac complications, and depression), as well as postoperative pain syndromes.8-10 The notable importance of demonstrating this association is linking pain to inflammatory processes and highlighting the role of anti-inflammatory medications in prevention and treatment.11 Cohort studies of patients with post-surgical neuropathic pain have demonstrated a direct relationship between this complication and the hs-CRP levels.12